The American Israelite: Subsequent history

 Leo Wise was succeeded as editor and publisher of The American Israelite in 1928 by his half-brother, Rabbi Jonah Wise of New York, who remained in that city and who himself became a long-time leader of American Reform Judaism.

 The Jonah Wise arrangement did not last long, and in 1930, journalist Henry C. Segal bought the paper and became its editor and publisher for more than five decades, until his death in 1985.
 Along with Isaac Wise, Segal is still named on the paper's masthead.

 Contributors to the newspaper in the late 1980s and early 1990s included writer Don Canaan.
 His four-part series published in 1988, "Jews in Ohio's Prisons: Does Anyone Care?", won the award for best weekly journalism from the Ohio State Bar Association.

 By the 1990s, the paper was focusing on local Jewish news.

 In 1995, The American Israelite was sued for $2 million by an Ohio lawyer for calling him and his son anti-Semitic.

 By 1998, Ted Deutsch was the editor and publisher.
 A typical issue ran 24 pages, with color front and back pages and black-and-white inside.
 Some stories were locally written, while many others were run from the Jewish Telegraphic Agency.
 It published full facsimile copies of its issues on its website.

-Beginning in 2020, ″The American Israelite” initiated a podcast titled ″Let There Be Light” to further its mission of broadening its reach throughout Jewish Cincinnati and beyond.
-Available on all major podcast platforms, including Apple Podcasts, Spotify, Google Podcast, Stitcher, iHeart Radio, Pandora, Tuneln + Alexa, Podcast Addict, Podchaser, Deezer, Listen Notes, Overcast, Pocket Cast, and Castro, It is also available on lettherebelightpodcast.com.
-A new episode of the podcast is available every Friday.
+Beginning in 2020, The American Israelite initiated a weekly podcast titled "Let There Be Light", hosted by Ted Deutsch and Julie Bernsen Brook, to further its goal of broadening its reach throughout Jewish Cincinnati and beyond.

-“Let There Be Light” has been the motto of The American Israelite since it was founded by Rabbi Isaac Mayer Wise in Cincinnati on July 15, 1854; The Israelite (as it was originally called) has always featured not only local news about and of interest to the Jewish community, but also regional, national, Israel and international news.

-On the podcast, the hosts Netanel “Ted” Deutsch, publisher of The American Israelite since 1998 and Julie B. Bernsen Brook, whose middle name really is Babs, self-declared Domestic Goddess, present overviews and personal insights into articles of the week from The American Israelite.
-In addition to talking about the top stories of the week, Deutsch and Brook, who are longtime friends, feature “From the Pages,” The Israelite's popular column of short snippets from previous issues from its 167-year history.